morfeojs/morfeo/packages/core/README.md

 });
 ```

-Morfeo will automatically creates all the media queries:
+Morfeo will automatically create all the media queries:

 ```json
 {